Melt inclusion: Olivine-hosted Melt Inclusions

-Olivine ((Mg,Fe)_{2}SiO_{4}) is generally the first mineral to crystallize in magmatic and volcanic systems following the Bowen's reaction series.
+Olivine ((Mg,Fe)_{2}Si O_{4}) is generally the first mineral to crystallize in magmatic and volcanic systems following the Bowen's reaction series.
 As such, olivine-hosted melt inclusions can be of utility in recording magmatic processes in systems where limited crystallization has occurred, such as in volcanic eruptions.
 Additionally, olivine-hosted melt inclusions can record magma compositions and volatile content prior to the magma being significantly modified by fractional crystallization, assimilation, degassing or any other magmatic processes.
 For these reasons, olivine-hosted melt inclusions are a useful tool commonly utilized by geologists to better understand magmatic and volcanic systems.

 Hydrogen Diffusion and Water Loss in Olivine and Olivine-hosted Melt Inclusions

 Experiments indicate that hydrogen diffusion via H^{+} can occur on the timescales of minutes to hours at temperatures as low as 800-1000 °C within the olivine crystal lattice (e.g., Mackwell and Kohlstedt, 1990).
-That hydrogen diffusion occurs at different rates along different crystallographic axes in the olivine crystal lattice, such that D_{[100]} >D_{[010]} >D_{[001]}(Barth et al., 2023; Mackwell and Kohlstedt, 1990) and oxygen fugacity was shown to have no effect on diffusion rates in olivine.
+That hydrogen diffusion occurs at different rates along different crystallographic axes in the olivine crystal lattice, such that D_{[100]} >D_{[010]} >D_{[001]} (Barth et al., 2023; Mackwell and Kohlstedt, 1990) and oxygen fugacity was shown to have no effect on diffusion rates in olivine.
 High diffusion rates of hydrogen in olivine and an insensitivity to oxygen fugacity on diffusion rates suggests that hydrogen diffusion occurs as proton diffusion (H^{+}) via the interstitial mechanism, as well as occupying silicon and metal sites.

 Experiments have illuminated the mechanisms by which hydrogen diffuses in olivine-hosted melt inclusions, concluding that hydrogen diffusion in olivine-hosted melt inclusions utilizes material exchange between the crystal olivine and the melt inclusion itself.
 Specifically, they conclude that the formation or destruction of olivine with vacancies in the metallic site (that holds Fe and Mg) can assist in the dehydration or hydration of melt inclusions.
 For melt inclusion dehydration, the following reactions occur: